schakko/db-migrator/Readme.md

 Only the latest available (20120307-001_data.sql) migration script will be applied.
 Your SQL scripts should contain a DELETE FROM * at the beginning of the SQL script to get into a consistent state

-To automatically install the migration without writing an INSET INTO migrations(...) at the end of every migration script, you must append a true after the directory
+To automatically install the migration without writing an INSERT INTO migrations(...) at the end of every migration script, you must append a true after the directory

 	groovy <path-to/>migrate-mysql -u user -p password -d database --strategy=flat ./coredata,latest,true